Skip to content

 Should I mention Amazon's Leadership Principles explicitly on my resume?

-No — don't list them as skills or name-drop them directly.
-Instead, demonstrate them through your accomplishments.
-For example, instead of writing 'Strong in Customer Obsession,' describe a time you went above and beyond for a customer or end-user with quantified results.
-Amazon recruiters are trained to identify these patterns implicitly.
+No — don't list them as skills or name-drop them.
+Demonstrate them through accomplishments.
+Instead of 'Strong in Customer Obsession,' describe a time you worked backwards from a customer need with quantified results.
+Recruiters and the Bar Raiser are trained to identify these patterns implicitly.

 What is a Bar Raiser and how does it affect my resume?

-A Bar Raiser is a specially trained Amazon interviewer from outside the hiring team who ensures every new hire raises the company's talent bar.
-While the Bar Raiser evaluates you during the interview, your resume needs to get you there first.
-A strong resume with clear, quantified accomplishments mapped to Leadership Principles signals to the Bar Raiser that you're worth the investment of a full interview loop.
+A Bar Raiser is a specially trained interviewer from outside the hiring team who ensures every new hire raises Amazon's talent bar — the goal is that each hire is better than 50% of their would-be peers, and the Bar Raiser holds (rarely used) veto power.
+As Working Backwards puts it, the program exists to keep hiring smarter, better people over time.
+A resume with clear, quantified, LP-mapped accomplishments signals you're worth a full loop.

 Do I need AWS experience to get hired at Amazon?

-Not necessarily — it depends on the role.
-For AWS-specific positions and many technical roles, hands-on AWS experience (EC2, S3, Lambda, DynamoDB, etc.) is a strong advantage.
+It depends on the role.
+For AWS-specific and many technical positions, hands-on experience (EC2, S3, Lambda, DynamoDB) is a strong advantage.
 For non-technical or non-AWS roles, relevant industry experience and Leadership Principle alignment matter more.
-However, showing familiarity with cloud concepts is always a plus and demonstrates that you've done your research.
+Showing familiarity with cloud concepts is always a plus and signals you've done your research.

 How should I format my resume for Amazon's ATS?

 Use a clean, single-column layout with standard section headers (Experience, Education, Skills).
 Avoid tables, graphics, headers/footers, and multi-column designs that ATS systems struggle to parse.
-Use standard fonts, save as PDF, and include relevant keywords naturally throughout your experience section — not just in a skills list.
-Rolevanta's templates are designed to be ATS-friendly out of the box.
+Use standard fonts, save as PDF, and include relevant keywords naturally throughout your experience — not just in a skills list.
+Rolevanta's templates are ATS-friendly out of the box.

 Similar Company Resume Guides